Updated: December 1, 2022

 Surcharging is a new tactic many businesses are using to offset some of their credit card processing fees.
 In most states, retailers are now able to add a surcharge to all debit transactions.
 Prior to this practice, you’d commonly see businesses offer discounts for cash transactions.
 In reality, the customer is was already paying this fee, but the technique for assessing it has changed.

 When Were Surcharges First Implemented?

 As mentioned in the introduction, these rules vary between states.
-In fact, these are still illegal in Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, and Oklahoma.
+In fact, in some states. like Connecticut and Massachusetts, passing on surcharges is straight up illegal.
+Other states such as California and New York have different rules, allowing companies to offer discounts for cash transactions.
 Credit card companies don’t want businesses to deter consumers from using their cards, and have fought hard to prevent these surcharges from being implemented.

 While surcharges are now legal in most states, they are heavily regulated and must be carefully assessed.

 - The fee can only be assessed on credit transactions, not debit or ATM.

 - Surcharges cannot exceed the credit card processing fees.